srh/refound/README.md

 Missing Features/Differences
 ============================

-Your code might break if you use:
+Your code will encounter errors if you use:

-- change feeds (not supported, but could be)
+- change feeds (not supported, but could be),
-- system tables (some data is inapplicable, faked for compatibility, or missing)
+- system tables (some data is inapplicable, faked for compatibility, or missing),
-- shard configuration commands (which are inapplicable)
+- shard configuration commands (which are inapplicable), or
-- rows larger than 10 megabytes
+- rows larger than 9 megabytes

 You might suffer performance regressions.
 These would be addressable.
+The document size limit of 9 megabytes could also be removed with some further development.

 License
 =======